Skyscanner/backpack-ios/CONTRIBUTING.md

 Please add the correct label to your PR:

 * major, A breaking change or new component
-* minor, A non-breaking chang
+* minor, A non-breaking change
 * patch, A fixed bug or updates to documentation

 Write your commit messages using imperative mood and in general follow the rules in [How to Write a Good Commit Message](https://chris.beams.io/posts/git-commit/)